What we do

 We are the agency in NSW with statutory responsibility for protecting children and young people from risk of significant harm.

-The FACS Strategic Plan 2017-2021 shows how we will support our clients to create the futures they want for themselves and their communities.
+The DCJ Strategic Plan 2017-2021 shows how we will support our clients to create the futures they want for themselves and their communities.
 The plan describes the behaviour and leadership that our clients and delivery partners can expect of us.

 Our key priorities: